braydonf/nostr-key-change/specification.md

 ## Recovery Keys Setup Event

-This is an event that is non-replaceable and ONLY ONE can be considered valid.
-Clients SHOULD implement a means to verify that users are aware of these conditions to avoid accidental broadcast of the event.
-Every client is individually responsible for storing a copy of this event and SHOULD ALSO store it on relays, signed via attestations.
-Any future events of this type MUST NOT be replaced automatically as it could be from an attacker due to a compromised or stolen private key.
-Clients MAY PROVIDE a manual verification process that can be verified through a side-channel to be able to independently replace the setup event.
-The recovery setup event can assign anywhere from 1 to `n` recovery keys assigned to be able to sign the change and revocation event.
+This is an event that is non-replaceable.
+It's primary purpose is to define a set of recovery keys that can be used to migrate to a new key in the future, if it becomes necessary.
+The event can assign anywhere from 1 to `n` recovery keys assigned to be able to sign the change and revocation event.
 A threshold number of keys (`m` of `n`) can be assigned to verify this event.

 ```json
 {